What is the difference between official and unofficial?

 How do I get unlocked?

-Students meet with their academic advisors each semester to discuss the upcoming semester’s schedule.
-Your advisor will unlock you at this time.
+Students meet with their academic advisors each semester to discuss the schedule for the upcoming semester.
+At the conclusion of your advisement session, your advisor will unlock your student account.

 How do I withdraw from a class after the drop/add period?